znezniV/znezniv.github.io/_posts/2018-09-17-Embodied-Interaction.md

 ![Ice Cube Test]({{ site.url }}/assets/posts/embodied/ice-ice-ice.jpg)
 The Ice Cube Test

-Therefore we have three major elements wwhich make up our concept, the data, the user, and the embodiment.
+Therefore we have three major elements which make up our concept, the data, the user, and the embodiment.
 These three elements are incorporated into the main goal of reducing stress levels at work.

 #### Data
 In the aspect of data we want to make sure that our user’s data is not shared, since our device will only reactiveley work with it, without saving the data.
 This should be an alert to the current trend of, for example insurance companies giving better offers to people who share their medical device data with them.